MarcoBetti1/llmchess/README.md

 - **Batch cancel**: Since we often run tests and dont wait for batch results this may waste tokens.  (later if running in app, manual for now)
 - **Play one**: Not a huge reason to have this functionality.
 Although having a single game controlled manually could be fun, maybe if I think the llm can beat me in chess.
 - **Salvaged Move**: Make this part more clear.
 When the agent helps vs when the agents response is equal to raw response.
+- **LLM_COLOR**: Simplify color logic.
+Code and results storage use things like LLM_IS_WHITE.
+This is needed in starting a game because if LLM_IS_WHITE and "starting_context_enabled": true Then the prompt forming logic for the first turn is affected.
+But we shouldnt store the game results as LLM_IS_WHITE.
+Instead we should store players and their colors like:

+LLM: White

+OPP: Black

+We also shouldnt pass the test config variable as llm is white. instead just pass color (since 'both' can be passed in place of color as test to duplicate that test for each color) and have a static check on the first turn of a game to see if llm is white and starting context is needed.

 # LLM Chess
 A lightweight benchmark to test LLMs on chess with light agent system: